healthchecks/healthchecks/templates/docs/introduction.md

 workers, batch scripts, scheduled tasks, web services) make HTTP requests to the ping URL to signal a start of the execution, a success, or a failure.

+SITE_NAME supports two ping URL formats:

+* `PING_ENDPOINT{uuid}`<br>
+The check is identified by its UUID.
+Check UUIDs are assigned automatically by SITE_NAME, and are guaranteed to be unique.
+* `PING_ENDPOINT{project-ping-key}/{name-slug}`<br>
+The check is identified by project's **Ping key** and check's **slug** (its name, converted to lowercase, spaces replaced with hyphens).

-While the "success" signals are essential, "start" and "failure" are optional.
+You can append `/start`, `/fail` or `/{exitcode}` to the base ping URL to send "start" and "failure" signals.
+The "start" and "failure" signals are optional.
-You don't have to use them, but you can gain additional monitoring insights by using them.
+You don't have to use them, but you can gain additional monitoring insights if you do use them.
 See [Measuring script run time](measuring_script_run_time/) and [Signaling failures](signaling_failures/) for details.

-You should treat ping URLs as secrets.
+You should treat check UUIDs and project Ping keys as secrets.
 If you make them public, anybody can send telemetry signals to your checks and mess with your monitoring.

 ---